 Support for Our Students

-Zookeeper Assistant Certification
+ABC Zookeeper Assistant Certification

 Upon successful completion of your Zookeeper Assistant Course you will receive your professional certification as an Animal Behavior College Certified Zookeeper Assistant (ABCZA).
 Your certification will help you stand out when interviewing for volunteer and employment opportunities at both zoos and wildlife rehabilitation facilities.
-This is your first step into a career as a zookeeper assistant, zookeeper or animal curator.
+This is your first step toward a career as a zookeeper assistant, zookeeper or animal curator.